Where To Buy

 Comfort: So the Limited is equipped with the best ankle strap in Burton’s line of bindings and it’s much better than the regular cartel ankle strap.
 It’s the same size as the Cartel Re:Flex and Cartel EST, but it’s lighter, thinner, has a better fit and is just a little bit more responsive.
 The rest of the binding is just as comfortable as the regular cartel.

 Heel-Toe Response: It feels more responsive and more smooth edge to edge than the regular Cartel.
-It is a very interesting change to response.
+It is a very interesting change in response.
 Instead of feeling like the binding is more responsive it feels like the board is softer and easier to ride underfoot.
 There was even a very noticeable difference between the Burton Cartel standard model and the Limited.
 They are both Re:Flex but it just seems that this Re:Flex is better.
 This is because there is less contact with the board than the regular cartel

 Tip-Tail Response: This is the same as heel to toe response in terms of feel.
 It doesn’t feel like the bindings are bending the board better on a butter but instead, it feels like the board itself if softer and more playful.
 Even compared to the regular Cartel Re:Flex there was a big difference in terms of flex underfoot and lengthwise response.